Generative Meta-Learning for Zero-Shot Relation Triplet Extraction: Experiments

+iii. layer normalization and residual connections ($LayerNorm(X+MultiHeadAttention(X))$ and $LayerNor(X+Feedforward(X))$) involves computing mean and variance across features, which has a time complexity of $O(nd)$.
+Residual connections contains a simple element-wise addition and thus has a time complexity of $O(n)$

+Thus, the time complexity of TGM is $O(vn^2d+nd^2+nd+n)$ for one forward propagation, which simplifies to $O(n^2d)$ given $d<<n$.
+Both TGM-Metric and TGM-Model extend TGM with new feed-forward neural networks, leading to a complexity of $O(vn^2d+nd^2+nd+n+nd^2)$, still simplified to $O(n^2d)$.
+In TGM-Optimization, we introduce a novel gradient update pattern that does not alter the model structure or inference process, maintaining a complexity of $O(n^2d)$.

+In summary, the computational complexity of the proposed framework aligns with that of other frameworks.

-\subsection{Impacts of the relation number in prompt}
+\subsection{Impacts of the Relation Number in Prompt}

 Our prompt contains $m$ candidate task information in the prompt to facilitate the model to understand tasks.
 Following RelationPrompt~\cite{relationprompt}, we assume $m$ is known in training.
 However, this is impractical in real-world scenarios.
 Hence we investigate whether our model can cope with an unknown number of candidate relations.
 For this, we set the candidate relation number as $r$, and vary it among \{2, 5, 10, 15\}.
 The results are shown in Table~\ref{Analysis_prompt}.
 It is clear that a $r$ smaller than $m$ often results in a better performance~\footnote{This infers that we actually do not need to set $t$=$m$.
 Instead, $t$ can be a relatively small number like 5, which is another appealing property of our model.}.
 This is natural since the model can focus more on the true task and is not affected by redundant relations in the prompt.
 However, a too small $r$ like 2 will prevent the generative model from learning general information across tasks and hurts the performance.
+This finding also holds true for $r$=3, 4 for $m$=5, suggesting that a pre-determined number of relations is not necessary.
+This flexibility represents another attractive feature of our model.

-\subsection{Impacts of the triplet order}
+\subsection{Impacts of the Triplet Order}

 The decoder in Transformer generates tokens in a sequential manner and the generative model needs a predefined triplet order.
 We assume an HTR order in Sec.~\ref{sec:ta} and compare other two different orders THR and RHT here, where `H', `T', and `R' denotes the head entity, tail entity, and relation, respectively.
 The results are shown in Table~\ref{Analysis_order}.